 The Olympic Club - Click here to go to public home page

 Lakeside is home to our three courses, Lake, Ocean and Cliffs.
-Residing on rolling hills between Lake Merced and the Pacific Ocean, Lakeside provides active and vibrate golf programs for all members.
+Residing on rolling hills between Lake Merced and the Pacific Ocean, Lakeside provides active and vibrant golf programs for all members.

 Situated along the 17th and 18th fairways of the Lake Course, the tennis center provides tennis to all level players from USTA league play to member and social events, lesson programming and a comprehensive junior program.

 The City Club offers several floors of state of the art weight and aerobic equipment, cycling machines and treadmills plus a broad spectrum of classes - including yoga, water conditioning, cardio-fit, pilates, studio cycling, and abs.

 Considered to have the best private athletic club leagues in the country Olympic Club offers four levels of men’s and women’s league play.
 The competitive environment includes AAU, inter and intra-club competition.
 For youth basketball the programs are unsurpassed with camps and competition.